hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **Note:** If `network_profile` is not defined, `kubenet` profile will be used by default.

 * `node_resource_group` - (Optional) The name of the Resource Group where the Kubernetes Nodes should exist.
 Changing this forces a new resource to be created.
-Changing this forces a new resource to be created.

 -> **Note:** Azure requires that a new, non-existent Resource Group is used, as otherwise the provisioning of the Kubernetes Service will fail.